The new Western Australian museum is located in the heart of Perth's cultural centre in Australia. It was designed by…

 Funding for the Helsinki Central Library

-The estimated investment on the library project is €98m ($110.9m).
-The state will contribute €30m ($33.9m), while the City of Helsinki reserved €50m ($56.6m) in its budget for the project.
-The remaining investment is expected to come from private investors.
+The estimated investment in the library project is €98m ($110.9m).
+The state contributed €30m ($33.9m) while the City of Helsinki reserved €50m ($56.6m) in its budget for the project.
+The remaining investment came from private investors.

 Helsinki Central Library design

-The 16,000m² timber-clad library building will be more than 90m-long and consist of three individual floors.
-The ground floor will be covered by a curved ceiling while the top floor will feature a curving floor surface, creating an arching volume in the middle.
+The 16,000m² timber-clad library building is more than 90m-long and consists of three individual floors.
+The ground floor is covered by a curved ceiling and the top floor features a curving floor surface, creating an arching volume in the middle.

-The ground floor will include a large, column-free foyer area consisting of a lobby, exhibition space, a multi-purpose hall, a restaurant, a cinema and other public spaces.
+The ground floor includes a large, column-free foyer area consisting of a lobby, exhibition space, a multi-purpose hall, a restaurant, a cinema and other public spaces.

-The middle floor will comprise small, functional facilities dedicated to different activities.
-It will include recording and video studios, music and multimedia workshop areas and a public sauna.
+The middle floor comprises small, functional facilities dedicated to different activities.
+It includes recording and video studios, music and multimedia workshop areas and a public sauna.

-The light-filled top floor will include a serene library space with unobstructed views of the surrounding park and city.
-It will feature a 27m cantilever balcony with an area of more than 1,000m² overlooking the Parliament House.
+The light-filled top floor includes a serene library space with unobstructed views of the surrounding park and city.
+It features a 27m cantilever balcony with an area of more than 1,000m² overlooking the Parliament House.

-The building will be characterised by a floating cloud roof structure.
-It will have three entrance points for the public.
-One will face the Central Railway Station to the south, while another will be located in the north-eastern corner.
+The building is characterised by a floating cloud roof structure.
+It has three entrance points for the public.
+One faces the Central Railway Station to the south while another is located in the north-eastern corner.

-A third main entrance will be located in front of the public plaza to the building's west and continue into the ground floor foyer.
-It will be shielded by an arched, overhanging wooden canopy above which the balcony will be situated.
+A third main entrance is located in front of the public plaza to the building’s west and continues into the ground floor foyer.
+It is shielded by an arched, overhanging wooden canopy above which the balcony is situated.

 Structure of the curved library building

-The framework of the building will be made from a combination of steel and concrete.
-The building façade will constitute glass and wood.
+The framework of the building is made from a combination of steel and concrete.
+The building façade constitutes glass and wood.

-Pre-assembled elements made from local materials will be used to construct the wooden façade.
-The cladding will be made of 30mm-thick, first-grade Siberian Larch wood.
+Pre-assembled elements made from local materials were used to construct the wooden façade.
+The cladding is made of 30mm-thick, first-grade Siberian Larch wood.
 The initial hue of the wooden façade will develop into a deeper, richer shade over the years.

-Parametric 3D design and manufacturing will be employed to shape the wood to the required geometry.
+Parametric 3D design and manufacturing were employed to shape the wood to the required geometry.

 Contractors involved with the Helsinki Central Library project

-Insinööritoimisto Lausamo is providing electrical engineering services and Insinööritoimisto Markku Kauriala is responsible for the fire safety.
-YIT will deliver project management services.
+Insinööritoimisto Lausamo provided electrical engineering services and Insinööritoimisto Markku Kauriala is responsible for the fire safety.
+YIT delivered project management services.